At the height of its existence and long before the physical space faded into history, Vernon, New Jersey’s Action Park was legendary.

 Co-directors Seth Porges and Chris Charles Scott III, working from a short Porges made about the place in 2013, have painted a picture of a place that could only have existed at the time it did.
 In Ronald Reagan’s America, deregulation was the name of the game and it is a game that park owner Eugene Mulvihill played well.
 With some shady money from the stock market, Mulvihill set out to build the greatest water park in New Jersey.
-He designed many of the attractions himself, with little regard to any kind of safety standards.
+He designed many of the attractions himself, with little regard to any kind of safety standards or even the laws of physics.
 Water slides would end with a ten-foot drop into pond.
 A wave pool would be so powerful that it would routinely knock park-goers underwater, earning it the nickname “The Grave Pool,” among the staff.
 It is small wonder that the park quickly earned such nicknames as “Class Action Park,” “Traction Park” and more.

 The patrons and the staff were also the other key ingredients to the Action Park zeitgeist, and often it was hard to tell the difference.
 They were a generation of latchkey kids, often on their own for most of the day before cell phone technology would electronically tether children to their parents.
 Child labor laws were skirted so 14-year-olds who started working at the park as ride operators, leading to them rising to management positions while still in high school.
 The result is something akin to Peter Pan’s Lost Boys running an amusement park and the kids from Lord Of The Flies come for a visit, all fueled by a New Jersey machismo and a teenager’s belief that they were invincible.

 A good portion of Class Action Park seems to be spent with the intention of mythologizing the place.
 In one clip, talk show host Jimmy Kimmel and Jackass star Johnny Knoxville trade chuckles about their teenage trips to the park.
-Former employees, now middle-aged men, look back through a haze of nostalgia at their time working their and even things like the after hours under-aged drinking and the casual sexual encounters between employees are all romanticized as simply (mostly) consequence-less follies of youth.
+Former employees, now middle-aged men, look back through a haze of nostalgia at their time working their and even things like the after hours under-aged drinking and the casual sexual encounters between employees are all romanticized as simply the (mostly) consequence-less follies of youth.